Topological Fields in $4d$ Higher Spin Theory: Conclusion

 \section{Conclusion}

-In this paper, we considered the topological sector of the nonlinear system of equations for HS fields in four dimensions.
-It determines the dynamics of one-forms $\omega$ odd in Klein operators and zero-forms $C$ even in Klein operators.
+In this paper, the topological sector of the nonlinear system of equations for HS fields in four dimensions was considered.
+It determines the dynamics of one-forms $\omega$ and zero-forms $C$, respectively, odd and even in Klein operators.
 It is shown that in $AdS$ vacuum, this set does not carry field degrees of freedom, justifying the name "topological fields".
 In particular, such $\omega$ are pure gauge when $C = 0$, becoming nontrivial topological fields at $C \neq 0$.
-We found the pure gauge form of the $AdS-$connection in Poincare coordinates and an explicit solution for the topological fields $C$ in these coordinates.
-Finally, we constructed the cubic action for interacting HS and topological fields and derived conserved charges associated with its symmetries.
+Note that any independent module in the one-form sector contains an infinite tower of topological fields $\omega_{\al(n+k),\ad(k)}$ (or $\omega_{\al(k),\ad(n+k)}$) with a fixed $n \geq 2$ and an arbitrary $k \geq 0$, which are associated with a finite number of zero-forms $C_{\al(n-2-i),\ad(i)}$ with $i \leq n-2$.
+Also, we constructed the cubic action for interacting HS and topological fields and derived conserved charges associated with its symmetries.